jcgertig/react-pundit/README.md

 - `ifClick` : Function triggered if the user has permission and has clicked the button
 - `elseClick` : Function triggered if the user does not have permission and has clicked the button
 - `className` : Extra custom class to add to the button element
-- `element` : Optional component to use to override the default `button` element
+- `element` : Optional component to use to override the default `'button'` element

 **Any other props passed in will be passed to the rendering element.**